pingcap/docs-cn/sql-non-prepared-plan-cache.md

 # SQL Non-Prepared Execution Plan Cache

+> **Warning:**
+>
+> The non-prepared execution plan cache is an experimental feature.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 TiDB supports execution plan caching for some non-`PREPARE` statements, similar to the [`Prepare`/`Execute` statements](/sql-prepared-plan-cache.md).
 This feature allows these statements to skip the optimization phase and improve performance.

 ## Principle